How to Handle a Child’s Dental Emergency During Coronavirus

 by Brooke Chaplan

 The coronavirus has made knowing how to handle common health issues more challenging.
-In the past, you might not have thought anything about rushing your child to the dentist, yet you may now be unsure of what to do if they get hurt.
+In the past, you might not have thought anything about rushing your child to the emergency dentist or booking a pediatric orthodontist appointment, yet you may now be unsure of what to do if they get hurt or require treatment.

 The good news is that certain types of dental care are considered to be essential, and you can take these steps to handle your child’s dental emergency.